lightermanuk/Milestone-project-1/readme.md

 - Medieval Period: Development of Portland Castle by Henry VIII.
 - 19th Century: Expansion due to quarrying activities and the arrival of the railway.
 - World Wars: The island's role during both World War I and World War II, including its use as a defensive stronghold and a base for the Royal Navy.
-- London Oylmpic Sailing 2012.
+- London Olympic Sailing 2012.

 ## Walks Page
 The Walks Page offers detailed descriptions of various scenic walks around the island, catering to all levels of hikers.
 Highlights include: